AFatNiBBa/uneval/readme.md

     - Setting it to `false` is like setting it to `""`
     - It defaults to `"\t"`
 - **`method`**
-    - If is set to `false` allows only the safe, but way uglier, syntax of objects methods
+    - If is set to `false` allows only the safe, but way uglier, syntax for objects methods
     - It defaults to `true`
 - **`proto`**
     - Saves the class of objects (Including the `__proto__` property)